Tired-Fox/Mophidian/website/src/pages/docs/README.md

   └ index.html
 ```

-and file with the contents of
+and files with the contents of

 ```html
 <!-- out/index.html -->